Skip to main content

 Most VoIP systems will provide SIP account details for you to put into your SIP phones.

-You can setup a VoIP system by setting up the servers and gateways yourself, connected to your own phonelines and Internet connection.
+You can setup a VoIP system by setting up the servers and gateways yourself, connected to your own phone lines and Internet connection.

 This is sometimes called IPBX (Internet PBX).

-The disadvantage is that you have the upfront cost of servers, software and gateways.
+Disadvantage: Upfront cost of servers, software and gateways.

-Service providers
+Service Providers

-If you use a SIP service provider, then you don't have to setup, maintain or pay for your IPBX setup.
-You can add more features and services to your system by paying more to your service provider, and if you add more extensions you just need to buy more phones.
+You can add features and services to your system by paying your service provider.
+To add more extensions you just need to buy more phones.

 Although you rely on your internet connection - if it fails then all of your phones go offline

-Service providers to try
+Service Providers to Try